rafaelma/pgbackman/docs/manual.rst

   running the database to backup.

 * **[DBname]:** Database name

+  One can use this special value, '#all_databases#' if you want to register the snapshot backup for *all databases* in the cluster (except 'template0','template1' and 'postgres').

+* **[DBname exceptions]:** Databases that will not be considered when using '#all_databases#' in [DBname].

+  One can define several DBnames in a comma separated list.

 * **[AT time]:**  Timestamp to run the snapshot
 * **[backup code]:**